 (Per 2 Weeks)

 |Lead Director Bonus

 Payment Schedule for Directors

-50% Salary Balance: Sent 1 – 5 days after program completion
+50% Salary Balance: Transferred 1 – 5 days after program completion

 *6 Week staff members will have their salary divided into 3 payments and receive an intermediary payment after the first month of work abroad.